\""

 The best low commission realtors offer the same services as 3% realtors, just at a discounted price.
 Companies like Clever match you with top-rated local agents who provide full service for less.

-The best low commission real estate companies (and most realtors) charge a fee only if they successfully sell your home.
-That fee isn't charged until closing, and it comes out of the proceeds of the sale.
-However, some discount brokerages require you to pay a nonrefundable fee upfront.
+The best low-commission real estate companies (and most realtors) charge a fee only if they successfully sell your home.
+That fee isn't charged until closing and comes from the sale's proceeds.
+However, some discount brokerages require you to pay a non-refundable fee upfront.
 Avoid brands with up-front fees, which increase your risk and out-of-pocket costs.

 Once you have agent matches, take some time to meet and interview two to three agents.
 You'll want to find the right fit based on experience and personality.